aavamedi/aava-api-integrations/python-client/README.md

 ```
 {
   "aavaApiServer": "https://api.aava.fi",
-  "clientId": "",
-  "clientSecret": "",
-  "organizationId": ""
+  "clientId": "<ask from your aava representative>",
+  "clientSecret": "<ask from your aava representative>",
+  "organizationId": "<ask from your aava representative>",
+  "hrm": {
+    "moduleName": "sample_hrm"
+  },
+  "ttr": {
+    "moduleName": "sample_time_tracker"
   }
+}
 ```

 For testing, the server address can also be https://api-test.aava.fi.

+Objects "hrm" and "ttr" refer to the HR management system and hour tracking system modules, respectively.
+When you create your own module for reading the data from your systems, change this to the name of the module you will be using.

 Rest of the parameters you will receive from your Aava contact.

 If the file is not available upon execution, an empty one will be created but it must be filled before the program can work correctly.